menacethedenis/CI_Milestone_3_Denis_Lymer/README.md

 I enjoy craft beer and thought a clean, streamlined app that allowed a user to record and edit relevant details about the beers they have tried would be useful.
 Obviously such apps already exist, I have tried some of them, but I always found them too over-complicated, especially if you've sampled a few beers in one sitting... so I settled on developing a very user-friendly app that was easy to use and navigate.
+I was impressed by the Materialize framework used in the Code Institute tutorials from this module, particularly the responsiveness, so I decided to use it in my own project to gain experience using it.

 ## Link to the website